Julia Lockwood: Career

-Julia Lockwood's television career began at the age of 12, when she was cast in the lead role of the BBC children's television film Heidi and the follow-up TV series Heidi Grows Up.
+Julia Lockwood's television career began at the age of 12, when she was cast in the lead role of the children's television film Heidi and the follow-up TV series Heidi Grows Up.
 She again featured alongside her mother in the 1957 series The Royalty, set in an exclusive London hotel.
 Both Lockwoods also appeared in the BBC's sequel series of 1965, The Flying Swan.
 During the 1950s and 1960s Julia was a regular feature of the small screen, appearing in over a dozen different television series.
 She is perhaps best remembered in the mid-1960s BBC soap opera Compact, set in the offices of a glossy women's magazine.
 Lockwood played the role of Anthea Keane, appearing in over 70 episodes.
 In 1971 she appeared in the BBC comedy series Birds on the Wing (with Richard Briers and Anne Rogers).

-She was in the BBC Radio 4 series Brothers in Law (with Richard Briers) in the 1970s.
+She was in the series Brothers in Law (with Richard Briers) in the 1970s.

 Lockwood appeared on the front cover of Tatler magazine in February 1965.

 She was one of five judges of the Miss England beauty pageant in 1965, alongside comedian Des O'Connor, actress Fenella Fielding, Patrick Wymark, and disc jockey Pete Murray.

 In 1971, Lockwood released a 7" single on the Columbia label.
 The A-side was titled "He's and She's", the B-side "Edward, Alexander & Joe".

 She worked as a drama teacher during the early 1990s at the Arts Educational Schools in Chiswick, London.

-Personal life
+Personal life and death

 In 1972, she married Ernest Clark, a British actor, best known for playing Geoffrey Loftus in Doctor in the House and its TV sequels.
 She retired from acting in 1977 after the birth of her third child.
-She and her husband had three children, Nicholas, Lucy and Katharine.
-She also had a son, Tim, from a previous relationship.
-Following Clark's death in 1994, Lockwood moved to Spain, but returned to the UK in 2007, and lived in Ilminster, Somerset, until her death.
+She and her husband had three children.
+She also had a son from a previous relationship.
+Following Clark's death in 1994, Lockwood moved to Spain, but returned to the UK in 2007 and lived in Ilminster until her death.

 Lockwood's last public appearance was in July 2015, at the unveiling of the blue plaque on her mother's house in Kingston upon Thames.

-She died peacefully on 24 March 2019 after a short illness, surrounded by her children.
+She died on 24 March 2019 after a short illness, surrounded by her children.